History of telephone numbers in the United Kingdom: Change to Operator number

 In order to allow STD codes to begin with a uniform '0', the number used to call the operator was changed from '0' to '100' as STD was rolled out.

 STD codes for director areas

 The existing director areas were allocated a short area code, usually in the form 0x1 (01 for London).
 These were:

-The codes 071, 081, and 091 were reserved for later expansion, with the former two eventually being temporarily allocated to London (see below).
+The codes 071, 081, and 091 were reserved for later expansion, with 071 being planned for Sheffield (7 = S).
+The former two were eventually temporarily allocated to London (see below).

 Within the director areas, the first three digits of the seven digit subscriber number would relate to the local telephone exchange on which the number could be found.
 Before all-figure dialling, these were usually three-digit letter codes, based on the first three letters of the exchange name.
 For example, within the Liverpool director area, a number on the Anfield telephone exchange would be dialled as ANField xxxx and the number would be dialled by STD as 051 ANF xxxx.
 After the advent of all-figure dialling the number would be 051 263 xxxx.